 As the Ethiopian Community Development Council works to open its Brattleboro offices at the new Multicultural Community Center, CASP is offering landing support.
-Please click here if you are interested in connecting with this new opportunity!
+Please click here to visit their website and connect with them.

 On Sunday, October 24th, 1:00-2:30pm, CASP will be hosting a workshop for local volunteers interested in working with Humanitarian Parolees from Afghanistan.
 Please join us for “The Experience of Afghan Resettlement in the United States,” led by: